ztaylor2/stock-analysis/README.md

 Coming to a road block with rendering graphs and for User Experience/User Interface(UX/UI), we decided to condense two of our view into one.
 We got this :
 ![Refactored Detail Frame](https://github.com/ztaylor2/stock-analysis/blob/jake-template-design/stock_analysis/static/wire_frames/refactored_detail_frame.jpg)

 The rest of the design choices were just made on the fly as we tweaked and figured out what was working and what wasn't.
+An example of this is when we were pressed for our deadline time we decided to scrap SCSS for our *DETAIL* and *PORTFOLIO* views.
+Using SCSS with the Pyramid template was not very promising so we improvised and used BootStrap.
 ## Influences and Attributions
 This project would not be possible without the inspiration from these individuals and the help of some awesome libraries.
 ### People